 H-GAC has participated in several resiliency workshops hosted by FHWA, TxDOT, the Texas A&M Transportation Institute (TTI), and other metropolitan planning organizations.
 The purpose of these workshops has been to exchange information, data sources, and resiliency strategies.
-As part of its transportation resiliency agenda, H-GAC works to foster dialogue about mitigating vulnerability regionally.
+As part of its transportation resiliency agenda, H-GAC plans to host further workshops focused on asset management and performance measures.